jmcardon/tsec/docs/src/main/tut/docs/jwt-mac.md

 # JWT

 Our JWT implementation addresses [this](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/) vulnerability through the scala type system.
-As all `JWTs` are typed, both during encoding and decoding, there is no way to parse an arbitray JWT for an endpoint before knowing the expected algorithm, thus, we avoid the ol' switcheroo.
+As all `JWTs` are typed, both during encoding and decoding, there is no way to parse an arbitrary JWT for an endpoint before knowing the expected algorithm, thus, we avoid the ol' switcheroo.

 The general imports for this module are as follows: